-World wide QR code statistics and use cases
+QR code adoption: Worldwide QR code statistics and use cases

 In 2002 the black and white square code became widely used in Japan due to the invention of smartphone cameras.
 And companies were already using these codes in marketing back in 2008.

 Unfortunately, these codes faced a lot of barriers and were still misunderstood in 2011.
-Because of the lack of technology, people have to download a third-party app to scan a QR code.
+Because of the lack of technology, people must download a third-party app to scan a QR code.

 Other codes back then also redirect to a broken link making consumers doubt it even more.

-The percentage of smartphone users that had scanned a QR code then increased.
-The QR code statistics show the increase of QR code usage from 21% in 2013 to 34% in 2017.
+The QR code statistics showed increased QR code usage from 21% in 2013 to 34% in 2017.

 In a study conducted in 2019 by Global Web Index, the QR code Global percentage of QR code users was 8% in North America, 13% in 15% in Pacific Asia, and 10% in Europe and Middle East Asia.

 You probably have seen or scanned at least one of these two-dimensional codes.

 According to the magazine, QR codes are the next dinosaur in marketing and are expected to become extinct.

 In the same year, Apple updated and integrated a QR code scanner on their iPhone software allowing people to scan a QR code without downloading a third-party app.

-QR code-based payment system
+1. QR code-based payment system

 Now, the United States QR code usage has rapidly increased.

 Statista report shows that, in the US alone, 11 million households scanned a QR code in 2020.

-In another September 2020 survey by Statista, it found that 18.8 percent of consumers in the United States strongly agreed that they had noticed an increase in QR code use since the beginning of COVID-19 related shelter-in-place orders in March 2020.
+In another September 2020 survey by Statista, it found that 18.8 percent of consumers in the United States strongly agreed that they had noticed an increase in QR code use since the beginning of COVID-19-related shelter-in-place orders in March 2020.

 In addition, the How We Shop Report says that more than one-third of consumers who prefer paying with QR codes say they won’t complete a purchase if that option isn’t available to them.

-All this underscores that consumer expectations are shifting rapidly due to safety concerns and QR code is one of the best options used by merchants to keep up with this phenomenon.
+All this underscores that consumer expectations are shifting rapidly due to safety concerns, and QR code is one of the best options used by merchants to keep up with this phenomenon.

-QR Codes in Food packaging labels
+2. QR Codes in Food packaging labels

 QR code is also widely used in food labels and packaging in Canada.